“How’d you hear about us, Mr. Bretoff?” asks the sixtyish, silver-haired woman at the table.

 “Well, she used to go by…but she changed that when she went to…guess that was another friend who went into the convent and then…”

-“Maybe you’ll recognize her tomorrow when you come back for your next session.
-You can have brunch with us.
+“Maybe you’ll recognize her tomorrow when you come back.
+You can eat with us.
 Would you like that?”

 “I’m…not sure if…I can but…if I can I would like…”

-“Mr. Berkoff, you okay?
+“Mr. Bretoff, you okay?
 Do you wanna lay down for a while?
 Can I get you a water?”

-“Something bothering you, Mr. Berkoff?
+“Something bothering you?
 You look like you’ve seen a ghost.”

-“Nothing that I…this place makes me feel…funny.
-I feel like I’ve been here before and something bad happened.”
+“Nothing that I…this place makes me feel like I’ve been here before and something bad happened.”

 “Here?
 We’ve only been here for a short while.
 I don’t remember ever seeing you here.
 Are you sure you have the right place?”

-“I don’t know for sure…think it was a mission at one time.”
+“I don’t know for sure…think it was a café some years ago, then a mission.”

 “…you’re probably confusing this place with somewhere else.”